binkley/homebrewery-files/witch.md

   Iron pins, salt circles, and stern words keep the otherworld at bay.

 - **Sanctuary** <br>
-  Discourages hostile action against an ally — *mind your manners*.
+  Discourages hostile action against an ally &mdash; _mind your manners_.

 #### 📌 Damage & Control
 - **Armor of Agathys** <br>
-  Cold ward that harms attackers; perfect for a Witch’s frosty resolve.
+  Cold ward that harms attackers; perfect for a Witch&rsquo;s frosty resolve.

 - **Cause Fear** <br>
-  Instills dread on a single foe; pairs naturally with the Witch’s glare cantrip.
+  Instills dread on a single foe; pairs naturally with the Witch&rsquo;s glare cantrip.

 - **Dissonant Whispers** <br>
   Psychic pain that drives enemies away.